 AllianzGI does not support retrospective amendments to the terms of incentive schemes without a prior shareholder approval.
-We will vote against incentive plans that may be materially altered (e.g. cancellation and re-issue, re-testing, re-pricing or backdating of options) without shareholder approval, allow management significant discretion in granting certain awards, or are otherwise inconsistent with the interests of shareholders.
+We will vote against incentive plans that may be materially altered (eg, cancellation and re-issue, re-testing, re-pricing or backdating of options) without shareholder approval, allow management significant discretion in granting certain awards, or are otherwise inconsistent with the interests of shareholders.
+In light of current economic conditions, in particular high inflation rates in many countries, AllianzGI will carefully evaluate generous pay packages taking into account pay increases of the wider workforce and consider whether companies received direct state aid, underwent significant layoffs and/or restructuring or cut dividends.
+We generally vote against if we consider pay packages overly generous taking these aspects into account.

-AllianzGI may not support equity award plans that are too dilutive (e.g. >10% of the issued share capital in 10 years for executive and all-employee plans) and expensive to existing shareholders.
+AllianzGI may not support equity award plans that are too dilutive (eg, >10% of the issued share capital in 10 years for executive and all-employee plans) and expensive to existing shareholders.

-AllianzGI encourages the introduction of a clawback policy and the inclusion of appropriate clawback provisions under the terms of incentive plans.
+AllianzGI encourages the introduction of a clawback policy comprising both compliance- and result-related clauses and the inclusion of appropriate clawback provisions under the terms of incentive plans.

 AllianzGI pays close attention to perquisites, including pension arrangements, and will vote against if deemed excessive.
 We expect executive pension arrangements to be in line with those offered to company employees, and will only support additional pension schemes for executive directors (in markets where this is allowed by law) where, on retirement, an executive does not also benefit from generous severance payments and/or compensation under a "non-compete clause".
-AllianzGI does not approve of the inclusion of variable pay in the pension calculation.
+AllianzGI does not approve of the inclusion of variable pay in the pension calculation or crediting additional years of service to executive directors as a benefit.